pzb/documents/docs/BR.md

 **Requirements**: The Baseline Requirements found in this document.

-**Reserved IP Address**: An IPv4 or IPv6 address that has "False" for Globally Reachable in either of the IANA Special-Purpose Address Registries:
+**Reserved IP Address**: An IPv4 or IPv6 address that has "False" for Globally Reachable in either of the IANA Special-Purpose IP Address Registries:

 [https://www.iana.org/assignments/iana-ipv4-special-registry/iana-ipv4-special-registry.xhtml](https://www.iana.org/assignments/iana-ipv4-special-registry/iana-ipv4-special-registry.xhtml)